RDFLib/rdflib/docs/persistence.rst

 Most stores offering on-disk persistence will need to be opened before reading or writing.
-When peristing a triplestore, rather than a ConjuntiveGraph quadstore, you need to specify an identifier with which you can open the graph:
+When peristing a triplestore, rather than a Dataset quadstore, you need to specify an identifier with which you can open the graph:

 .. code-block:: python